ETHICS AND CSR - 2022/3

 Module code: MANM309

-This module introduces students to the study of ethics and applies this to hospitality and tourism.
-Within the last decade significant attention has been paid to the issue of ethics in the hospitality and tourism industries.
+This module introduces students to the study of ethics and applies this to tourism, transport, hospitality and events.
+Within the last decade significant attention has been paid to the issue of ethics and sustainability in these industries.
 Issues such as: corporate social responsibility, global reporting, ethical consumption, to name but a few, are becoming increasingly central to business practice.
-This module will offer students the opportunity to reflect upon their own understanding of ethics.
+This module will offer students the opportunity to reflect upon their own understanding of ethics and corporate responsibility.
 It will introduce them to a range of theoretical approaches to understanding ethics and ethical responses to business situations, as well as provide the opportunity for in-depth reflection and critique on ‘real life’ scenarios.
 In so doing, this module adopts the University's curriculum framework, which aims to develop learners with strong Global and Cultural capabilities, Sustainability, Resourcefulness and Resilience while enhancing their Employability and Digital capabilities.

 KIMBU Albert (Hosp & Tour)

 Number of Credits: 15

 Seminar Hours: 11

 The thematic areas that the module focuses on include: